niplav/site/equally_many_heads_and_tails.md

 [home](./index.md)
 -------------------

-*author: niplav, created: 2019-02-08, modified: 2019-11-19, language: english, status: finished, importance: 4, confidence: highly likely*
+*author: niplav, created: 2019-02-08, modified: 2019-11-19, language: english, status: maintenance, importance: 4, confidence: highly likely*

 > __Imagine getting up every morning and throwing a coin so often that
 > heads and tails have come up an equal amount of times.
 How often